A Simple Plan (film): Principal photography

 The production returned to Minnesota, where it was plagued by a lack of snow.
 To solve this problem, the filmmakers assembled a special effects team to create a combination of real snow and fake synthetic snow that was made from shaved ice.
 The home of Lou Chambers and his wife Nancy was filmed in an abandoned house in Delano, which cinematographer Alar Kivilo described as "a very difficult [filming] location with very low ceilings and no heating".
 Brandenstein and the art department were tasked with designing the set inside the home.

 The interior of the crashed plane was filmed on a soundstage.
 A second plane, designed to have frosted windows, was attached to a gimbal, about five feet off the ground.
 To match the interior with footage shot in Wisconsin, the art department built a set with real trees and a painted backdrop.
 To depict Hank being attacked by a flock of crows inside the plane, puppets were used to attack Paxton as he appeared on screen, while two live crows were used to attack an animatronic replica of the actor.
-A separate soundstage was used to create two sets depicting the interiors of the Mitchell home, where Hank and his wife Sarah (Fonda) reside.
-The first set was the main floor and exterior entrance way, and the second was created for the upstairs bedrooms.
+A separate soundstage was used to create two sets depicting the interiors of Hank's home.
 Principal photography concluded on March 13, 1998, after 55 days of filming.